Citytechinc/sling-translate/README.md

 This has some benefits over standard methodologies:

 * Fewer (or no) strings.
 There's no need to maintain a separate translation XML file, referencing the keys in your code wherever the translation is needed.
 The key is defined once in your annotation (or inferred from your method name), and most other uses can be achieved via a method reference (IDE-support!).
-* Automatic inference of locale.
-By default, [SlingHttpServletRequest](https://sling.apache.org/apidocs/sling7/org/apache/sling/api/SlingHttpServletRequest.html) can be adapted to create dictionary class instances.
-In this case the [Locale](https://docs.oracle.com/javase/8/docs/api/java/util/Locale.html) object provided by [getLocale()](http://docs.oracle.com/javaee/6/api/javax/servlet/ServletRequest.html#getLocale()) is used.
-Custom [AdapterFactory](https://sling.apache.org/apidocs/sling8/org/apache/sling/api/adapter/AdapterFactory.html) implementations can be used to extend this to other use cases.
-For example, if your project uses a custom content layout to define locales ("/content/your-site/ca/fr"), creating a factory allowing adaption of Resource to Locale will allow Resource instances to be adapted to your custom dictionary classes in the correct locale ("fr-ca", in the above example).
 * Translation data is stored in your code at its point-of-use.
 There's no giant translation file shared across all components (and the merge conflicts that go with it), and there's no orphaned translations after a component is deleted.
 * Translations can be easily shared between contexts, while maintaining a single point where the data is edited.
 For example: